notoriousbdg/vrops-dashboard-rightsizing_details/README.md

-# VM Rightsizing Details Dashboard for vRealize Operations 8.0 and 8.1
+# VM Rightsizing Details Dashboard for vRealize Operations 8.0, 8.1, and Cloud
 ---------

 Use this [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html) dashboard to expore rightsizing recommendations.
 This dashboard will help answer these questions.